gbrao018/eva4p2/DeepCNN_AWSLambda_Pytorch/README.md

 AWS Lambda can do heavy lifting things, which othersise needed high memory infrastructure.
 AWS Lambda has limitations with respect to the upload size.
 One solution to tackle this is create a requirements.txt that can download the necessary dependencies.

-lambda works as a container.
+AWS Lambda works as a container.
 So I deployed container in Lambda.
-What is the benefit?..Dockers have their own dependencies.
-One docker image can have pytorch models and another can have tensorflow or keras.
+What is the benefit?..One docker image can have pytorch models and another can have tensorflow or keras.
 One can have python2.x dependencies another can have Python3.x

-In this example, I choose the opensource serverless framework , created dpcker image and deployed in AWS lambda.
+In this example, I choose the opensource serverless framework , created docker image and deployed in AWS lambda.
+Serverless framework creates deployment stack using serverless.yml.
+My serverless.yml uses S3, Amazon API Gateway, AWS Cloudwatch for logs, AWS Lambda and ofcource AWS IAM services.

 One bad experience is upload time it took, due to limited internet bandwidth.